 - How do you coach and develop a sales team?

 What Is Sales Coaching?

 In the scheme of sales training and sales readiness, coaching lives between sales onboarding and sales training.
 While onboarding happens at the onset of a job or during periods of transition, sales coaching, like training, should be a continuous process.
-But unlike training scenarios in which a manager typically leads discussion on broad initiatives and tactical skills, coaches should listen more than they talk to help reps uncover issues on their own.
+But unlike training scenarios in which a manager typically leads the discussion on broad initiatives and tactical skills, coaches should listen more than they talk to help sellers uncover issues on their own.

 Why Is Sales Coaching Important?

 With so many other training methods in play, why add coaching into the mix?
 The simple answer is because it works.